Scholarship details

 Overview

 Older persons as a cohort are at high risk of consumer product-related injury and death.
-The most recent Australian research into product safety issues for older persons was conducted over 25 years ago, yet the marketplace and product technology have changed dramatically and the population at risk has grown.
+The most recent Australian research into product safety issues for older persons was conducted more than 25 years ago, yet the marketplace and product technology have changed dramatically and the population at risk has grown.
 This Australian Research Council funded Discovery Project aims to generate contemporary knowledge of the role of consumer products in injuries and deaths for older persons.
-It is a 3-year collaborative academic research project with an interdisciplinary investigatory team from the Queensland University of Technology, Australian Catholic University, Flinders University and Virginia Polytechnic Institute and State University (USA).
+It is a three year collaborative academic research project with an interdisciplinary investigatory team from the Queensland University of Technology, Australian Catholic University, Flinders University and Virginia Polytechnic Institute and State University (USA).

-Research Activities
+Research activities

 The SafeAge Project will collect product safety data for the 50+ year cohort from various sources including international regulatory responses, consumer complaints, online product reviews and administrative health records.
 The data will be interrogated with public health, behavioural risk, and human rights lenses to generate contemporary knowledge of product safety risks and hazards.